carpentries/instructor-training/episodes/11-practice-teaching.md

   the audience becomes the instructor, the person who was recording becomes the audience) and then rotate roles again.
-5. After everyone in the group of three has finished teaching, watch the videos as a group.
+5. After everyone in the group of three has finished their introduction, watch the videos as a group.
   Everyone gives feedback on all three videos, i.e., people give feedback on themselves as well as on others.